bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 Much of the technical friction in setting up a federation stems from IdPs which are built and configured in such a way that onboarding new RPs requires a significant amount of manual human intervention.
 Much of this friction is removed when IdPs support automated discovery mechanisms and simple automated registration.

 IdPs must securely store all private key material.
 If the IdPs keys are compromised, an attacker could generate arbitrary assertions and impersonate any user on the network.

+IdPs must use approved cryptographic systems to generate all key material.
+Public keys need to be made available to RPs over authenticated protected channels or via trusted out of band processes, such as hand configuration by a systems administrator.

 IdPs must securely store any symmetric secrets used by clients in a fashion that reduces the likelihood of their capture, such as by storing a hash of the secret instead of the secret itself.